Cray-HPE/docs-csm/operations/boot_orchestration/Exporting_and_Importing_BOS_Data.md

    mkdir -pv "${BOS_EXPORT_DIR}/templates"
    ```

-1. (`ncn-mw#`) For each session template that you wish to export, perform the following steps.
+1. (`ncn-mw#`) For each session template to be exported, perform the following steps.

    1. Record the name of the template to be exported.